Motivating others can be difficult under the best of circumstances, but giving a persuasive speech can feel downright impossible.

 - Identify typical solutions around weight loss: Present several diets and approaches to weight loss that don’t work and why they fail.

-- Describe what this looks like: Share a case study of someone who implemented this idea and the results they got and explain why it worked.
+- Describe your solution: Share a case study of someone who implemented this idea and the results they got and explain why it worked.

 Then, you might provide a call-to-action at the end, prompting the audience to take next steps with you.
-But notice that this speech outline isn’t even 100 words long.
-If you have clarity around your silver bullet, you can easily formulate a truly persuasive speech outline in under five minutes.
+But notice that this speech outline isn’t even 75 words long.
+If you have clarity around your audience’s problems, you can easily formulate a truly persuasive speech outline in under five minutes.